Urban science: Urban Cities (Megacities)

 Scientists currently consider megacities to be unsustainable.

 Urban science seeks to help cities become sustainable and habitable.
 Not only does it try to avoid harming the planet, but it also seeks to reverse the negative effects urban cities have already had.
-Urban science is intended to enhance our understanding of the urban stressors placed on the earth during the building and facilitating of urban cities.
+Urban science is intended to enhance our understanding of the urban stressors placed on the earth during the building and facilitating of urban areas.